Categories: Best OfCamp Tips

 We’ve written before about the benefits of backpacking with chia seed.
 Chia seed comes alive with flavor when paired with flaked coconut and fruit.

-14. Coconut Chia Peel – 123 Cal/Oz
+15. Coconut Chia Peel – 123 Cal/Oz

 Cold Cereals

-15. Blueberry Vanilla Crunch – 126 Cal/Oz
+16. Blueberry Vanilla Crunch – 128 Cal/Oz

 Why not enjoy cold cereal for lunch?
 Muesli or granola cereal is fast, tasty, and loaded with calories.
-Outdoor Herbivore makes two kinds of calorie-dense cold cereal, fruit and nut muesli and blueberry maple crunch.
+Outdoor Herbivore makes two kinds of calorie-dense cold cereal, fruit and nut muesli and blueberry vanilla crunch.
 Both are packed with fruit, nuts, and seeds mixed with instant organic soy milk.
 All you have to do is add water, stir, and enjoy.

 Toasted Sunburst Muesli with instant soy milk

-Make your own cereal
+Make a cereal mix

-Reduce Wrapped Junk Food!
+Junk Food!

 Refined white sugar offers no vitamin content, minerals, or protein.
 It can also damage tooth enamel.
 When sugary snacks displace nutrient-dense foods, the immune system suffers.